 Market risk is the risk of loss from fluctuations in equity, bond and commodity prices, interest and foreign exchange rates and credit spreads.
 The Fund is exposed to market risk from its investment activities, particularly through its equity holdings.
-The level of risk exposure depends on market conditions, expectations of future price and yield movements and the asset mix.
-The objective of the Fund's risk management strategy is to identify, manage and control market risk exposure within acceptable parameters whilst optimising the return.
+The level of risk exposure depends on market conditions, b) Other price risk

-In general, excessive volatility in market risk is managed through diversification of the portfolio in terms of asset classes, geographical and industry sectors and individual securities.
-To mitigate market risk, the Council and its investment advisors undertake appropriate monitoring of market conditions and benchamark analysis.
+In general, excessive volatility in market risk is managed through diversification of the portfolio in terms of asset classes,